PunchThrough/bean-docs/src/getting-started/tech-specs.md

 ### Features

 __Built-In Protoboard:__ Making something with just a couple components?
-Solder and wire them right on the Bean's prototyping area.
+Solder and wire them right on Bean's prototyping area.

 __Small Size:__ The perfect size for tiny projects, Bean is really small!
 Need more space?
 It's totally OK to cut off the protoboard.